» Come Experience Our Winning Opportunities! Advance your knowledge of TCM and start an amazing career.

-The MAc program is offered in English only at our Santa Cruz and San Jose campuses.
+The DAc/MAc program is offered in English only at our Santa Cruz and San Jose campuses.
 The program includes both academic and clinical training, with a focus on practicing acupuncture in an integrative medical environment.

-If you plan to practice in California, and are not an MD or licensed Western medical practitioner, you will need to complete the MTCM program which includes both acupuncture and Chinese herbal medicine studies.
+If you plan to practice in California, and are not an MD or licensed Western medical practitioner, you will need to complete the DTCM/MTCM program which includes both acupuncture and Chinese herbal medicine studies.